How good is your mentoring?

 Insights – enquire what the other person is discovering or realising about themselves, others and /or their context, what insights have they surfaced?

-Conclude – encourage the other person to speak about their “new present” and consider any new opportunities being explored.
+Conclude – encourage the other person to speak about their “new reality” and consider any new opportunities being explored.

 This programme is best suited for: